 When dough has risen nicely, flour work area slightly and form dough into one long log like shape.
 Cut in half along the length.
 From each long piece cut 7 equal sizes.
 They don’t have to be perfectly even in size.
 Set aside.

 From pieces you just cut take one at a time and roll into a flat oval shape.
-Roll oval shape in to a long strip and continue rolling strip until it is fairly long.
-See photo.
+Roll oval shape in to a long strip with your fingers and continue rolling strip until it is fairly long.
+See photo below.

 For Jerusalem bagels - roll long and slim almost shaped like a snake.